emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/14-vector-plot-shapefiles-custom-legend.md

 - Roads.
 - The tower location.

-Be sure to give your plot a meaningful title.
+Be sure to give your plot a meaningful title by using `tm_title("Title here")` at the end.

 :::::::::::::::  solution